-CloudShark runs on top of a CentOS or RHEL 7 Linux installation which meets our system requirements.
+CloudShark runs on top of a CentOS or RHEL 7 or 8 Linux installation which meets our system requirements.
 The system can be real hardware, a virtual machine, or on your public or private cloud infrastructure.

 Installation requires a valid CloudShark Lounge account (this includes registered trial users) and will automatically download and install any dependencies and the latest version of CloudShark.

 Please note that CloudShark is node locked to the system it is first installed upon.
 See our licensing page for more information.

 Install a CentOS or RHEL 7 or 8 system.

 Upgrade the operating system.
 In a terminal, become the root user and upgrade the system by running the following commands.
 If you’re running RHEL, first you need to activate the optional software channel.